Low lying zeros of Rankin-Selberg $L$-functions: Preliminaries

 Let $(m,n, N) = 1$ and $(mn, N^2) | N$.
 Then

 \end{lemma} Of particular interest to us are the pure sums

 We use the following result from \cite{ILS}. \begin{lemma}[\cite{ILS}, Proposition 2.11] If $(n, N^2)|N$, then

 \end{lemma} \begin{rem} In our case when $N$ is prime, the main contribution to \eqref{eq: ILS 2.7} and \eqref{eq: Petersson unweighted} comes from when $M = N$.
-If we fix $k$ and take $N \to \infty$, then we can easily show that the $M = 1$ term vanishes in the limit (it is bounded by an absolute constant).
-If we take $k \to \infty$ as in Theorem \ref{thm: over weight}, we eventually show that the $M= N$ term vanishes, and showing that the $ M = 1$ term vanishes is nearly identical.
+If we fix $k$ and take $N \to \infty$, then the $M=1$ term is $O(1)$, and it is clear from our application of the Petersson formula in Section \ref{sec:applying} (see \eqref{eq: sum over f} and \eqref{eq: sum over g} in particular) that the $M=1$ term does not contribute in the limit.
+If we take $k \to \infty$ as in Theorem \ref{thm: over weight}, we show in Section \ref{sec: limited} that the $M= N$ term vanishes, and showing that the $ M = 1$ term vanishes is nearly identical.
 Thus for the remainder of the paper we will ignore the $M = 1$ term for simplicity. \end{rem}

 We split the sum into two pieces as

 where